Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/07-filter_AIEvsDSP/AIE/README.md

 ### Instantiate DSPLib FIR Filters

 The DSPLib symmetric FIR Filter kernels are created using the following array declaration.
-Since in C++ each array element requires its own template parameters, even if they are identical, the pre-processor #if statement is used as a workaround here:
+The pre-processor #if statement is used as a workaround here because in C++ each array element requires its own template parameters, even if they are identical:
 ```
         FirGraph():  FIR_ARRAY {
                 dsplib::fir::sr_sym::fir_sr_sym_graph<T_DATA, T_COEF, N_FIR_TAPS, FIR_DOWNSHIFT, FIR_ROUND_MODE, FIR_WINDOW_SIZE, N_AIES_PER_FIR> (FIR_TAP_COEFS)